Widening Pathways to the Engineering Profession: Creating Opportunities for All

 August 8, 2024

-The engineering field faces challenges related to a need for more diverse viewpoints and lived experiences, especially in leadership roles.
+The engineering field faces challenges related to a need for more varied viewpoints and lived experiences, especially in leadership roles.
 This situation may limit innovation and make addressing today’s complex challenges more difficult.
 Plus, with fewer high school students choosing to pursue a college education, admissions teams are left with a shrinking pool of applicants.

-The unique lived experiences and varied perspectives of applicants from these groups are key to driving the innovation needed to address today’s engineering problems effectively.
+To build an engineering workforce that can tackle the big problems of tomorrow, we must attract and retain a broader range of students.
+The unique lived experiences and varied perspectives of applicants from different groups are key to driving the innovation needed to address today’s engineering problems effectively.

 The importance of varied perspectives in engineering